Node.js Signals, Exit Codes, and Graceful Shutdown

 process.on('SIGTERM', () => console.log('handler 2'));

-// Both fire on SIGTERM, in orderRemoving a handler works through the standard EventEmitter API.
+// Both fire on SIGTERM, in order.Removing a handler also uses the standard EventEmitter API -

 process.on('SIGTERM', handler);